sodafoundation/documentation/content/soda-gettingstarted/installation.md

 weight: 30
 ---

-This guide explains how to install the SODA Foundation Projects with its components and test basic features.
-This provides the detailed cofiguration and installation steps.
+This guide lists the installation steps for the SODA Foundation Projects and its components.It provides the cofiguration steps and enable users to test the basic features.

-SODA Foundation Projects may be installed, deployed and tested using multiple tools, such as Ansible, Salt, Helm, bash scripts etc. The [SODA-installer](https://github.com/sodafoundation/installer) project contains resources and tools for this guide.
+SODA Foundation Projects can be installed, deployed and tested using multiple tools, such as Ansible, Salt, Helm, bash scripts etc. The [SODA-installer](https://github.com/sodafoundation/installer) project contains resources and tools listed in this guide.

 *Note : All the methods described below may not be verified for all the releases.
 We recommend the ansible install method and ensure to test it in all the releases.*